Houdini 21.0 Nodes Copernicus nodes

 Scale Multiplier

 Changes the size of the patterns by altering the reaction rate relative to the diffusion rate.
-This leads to the reaction happening slower at extreme scales, and tiny scales will freeze the reaction alltogether.
+This leads to the reaction happening slower at extreme scales, and tiny scales freeze the reaction altogether.
 Therefore, having a larger scale may require letting the reaction run for more iterations/ticks to fully grow into the requested scale.

 Note